 if re.search(pattern, user_input, re.IGNORECASE):

-This is a defense-in-depth layer, not a complete defense — a determined attacker will bypass it.
-The primary defense is not giving agents access to real secrets in the first place.
+This is defense-in-depth, not a complete defense — a determined attacker will bypass a regex filter.
+The real defense is not handing agents real secrets in the first place.

-Step 6: Rotate any secret that has appeared in a log or trace
+Step 6: Rotate any secret that appeared in a log, trace, or file

 # Anthropic — rotate immediately

-# Revoke via GitHub console → Settings → Developer settings → Personal access tokens
+# Revoke via console: Settings -> Developer settings -> Personal access tokens

 Prevention

-• Never give agents read access to files containing real credentials; provide synthetic placeholders instead.
+- Never give agents read access to files holding real credentials; provide synthetic placeholders instead.

-• Sanitize all tool results (especially bash execution and file reads) before injecting them into the LLM context.
+gitleaks/trufflehogas a pre-commit hook. - Sanitize all tool results (especially shell execution and file reads) before injecting them into the LLM context.

-• Restrict agent file read permissions with an allowlist: define exactly which files the agent may read, and default-deny everything else.
+- Restrict agent file reads with an allowlist: define exactly which files the agent may read, default-deny the rest.

-• Rotate any secret that has appeared in a log or trace immediately — do not wait to confirm whether the exposure was exploited.
+- Rotate any secret that has appeared in a log or trace immediately — do not wait to confirm whether it was exploited.

 FAQ

 Q: Can I rely on the LLM to self-censor secrets?
-A: No. LLMs do not reliably identify what is a secret vs. a non-secret string.
-A key that looks like a UUID, a long random alphanumeric string, or a placeholder all look the same to a model without explicit training to identify secrets.
+A: No. LLMs do not reliably tell a secret from a non-secret string.
+A key, a UUID, a long random alphanumeric value, and a placeholder all look the same to a model without explicit secret-detection training.
 Always scrub programmatically.